wstaylor27/WST-Portfolio/README.md

 I updated the links to include new projects.
 I plan to update the styling in the near future.

+## 12.09.21 UPDATE

+I resize and reorganized my cards.
+I plan to include more styling and animation.
+I also plan to resize all the photos to improve performance of the site.

 ## URL

 https://wstaylor27.github.io/WST-Portfolio/